bambax/Remsi/README.md

 YOURINPUTFILE is the name of your input file (video or audio file: 'noise_a.mp4' for example).

-COMMANDFILENAME is the name of the file you want to write the ffmpeg command to.
-After the execution of the script, it will contain an ffmpeg command such as (for example):
+COMMANDFILENAME is the name of the out file you want to write the ffmpeg command to.
+After executing the script, it will contain an ffmpeg command such as (for example):

     ffmpeg -i noise_a.mp4 -vf "select='between(t,0,2.00093)+between(t,4.00009,6.00256)+between(t,7.99961,9.99989)+between(t,12.0001,13.9998)',setpts=N/FRAME_RATE/TB" -af "aselect='between(t,0,2.00093)+between(t,4.00009,6.00256)+between(t,7.99961,9.99989)+between(t,12.0001,13.9998)',asetpts=N/SR/TB" outfile_noise_a.mp4